puppetlabs-toy-chest/razor-server/doc/hooks.md

     }

-The `configuration` object is initialized from the Hash described in the hook's `configuration.yaml` and the properties set by the `create-hook` command.
-With the `create-hook` command above, this would result in:
+The `configuration` object is initialized from the Hash described in the hook's `configuration.yaml` and the properties set by the current values of the hook object's `configuration`.
+With the `create-hook` command above, the input JSON would be:

     {
       "hook": {